adamsoliev/bearblog/intro-sql/blogpost.md

 # <a id="relational-model" href="#table-of-contents">Relational model</a>

-The relational model is built on a simple idea borrowed from mathematics: a relation is just a set of tuples.
+The relational model is built on a simple idea borrowed from mathematics: a relation is just a set of tuples [^1].

 Formally, given sets $S1$, $S2$, $\dots$, $Sn$ (called **domains**), a relation $R$ on these sets is any set of $n$-tuples where each tuple’s first value comes from $S1$, its second from $S2$, and so on.
 In database terms, a relation is a **table**, a tuple is a **row**, and the sets $S1$, $S2$, $\dots$, $Sn$ define the permissible values for each column.